 If you’ve suffered any of these common workplace injuries in Allentown, the experienced Allentown workers’ compensation attorneys at Munley Law can guide you through securing maximum benefits for your specific injury type.
 Contact our Allentown office today for a free consultation about your workers’ compensation claim.

-Sprains and Strains: Common Workplace Injury Incidents in Allentown
+Most Common Workplace Injuries in Allentown

 Two of the most significant issues with sprains and strains include the potential for doing further damage and the increased likelihood of suffering similar physical damage in the future.
 Employees who try to cope with a severe sprain or strain without seeking medical attention because they do not want to file a claim risk causing further trauma to the affected area.
 A sprain or strain occurs when the soft tissue is stretched or pulled beyond its normal range.
 Continued use without proper mobilization or healing time can lead to a painful tear in the soft tissue, often requiring surgery.

-Allentown Workers’ Comp Claims for Contusions and Crush Injuries
+Contusions and Crush Injuries

 Crush injuries commonly occur around heavy machinery, especially among warehouse employees, emphasizing the importance of consulting an Allentown warehouse workers’ compensation lawyer.
-They often happen when an Allentown warehouse worker gets caught or trapped in between something, such as in between a piece of machinery and a wall or the ground, or in between two pieces of machinery.
+They often happen when an Allentown warehouse worker gets caught or trapped in between something, such as between a piece of machinery and a wall or the ground, or between two pieces of machinery.
 Crush trauma can be minor, but severe cases might lead to fatalities, triggering the necessity to understand workers’ compensation death benefits in Allentown.

 Crush accidents come with secondary issues, including: